 How contact tracing helps

-To stop the spread of COVID-19, we need to trace the contacts of anyone who has been exposed to COVID-19.
+To stop any future spread of COVID-19, we need to trace the contacts of anyone who may have been exposed to COVID-19.
 Recording people’s movements helps us to do this quickly and efficiently.

-The faster we can trace contacts, the faster we can prevent further spread of the disease.
+The faster we can trace contacts, the faster we can prevent another outbreak of the disease.

 The Ministry of Health has created a tracing app — NZ COVID Tracer.
 This app works by scanning a QR code on a poster at participating businesses.
-The app then keeps track of where someone has scanned so they know where they have been.
+The app then keeps track of where you have scanned so that you know where you have been.

 Get help with NZ COVID Tracer

 You can also use the camera app or a QR code scanner app on your phone to scan QR codes.

 At Alert Level 1, businesses are no longer required to record or keep details of people’s movement on their premises, but businesses should help customers to keep track of where they’ve been by displaying the NZ COVID Tracer QR code poster.